TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 to use in most cases.
 This section covers the code patterns that are common to any :mod:`optparse`\ -based program.

-First, you need to import the OptionParser class; then, early in the main program, create an OptionParser instance::
+First, you need to agiza the OptionParser class; then, early in the main program, create an OptionParser instance::

-   from optparse import OptionParser
+   kutoka optparse agiza OptionParser
    ...
    parser = OptionParser()